buildpacks/docs/content/docs/extension-guide/create-extension/why-dockerfiles.md

 cat $PWD/samples/buildpacks/hello-extensions/bin/build
 ```

-The buildpack tries to use `tree` at build-time, and defines a launch process called `curl` that runs `curl --version` at runtime.
+The buildpack tries to use `vim` at build-time, and defines a launch process called `curl` that runs `curl --version` at runtime.

 ### Create a builder with extensions and publish it